October 11-29, 2020

-PM: El Valle Market (5 minutes from Canopy Lodge)
+PM: Artisan and fruit Market plus El Valle Amphibian Conservation Center (10 and 15 minutes from the Canopy Lodge)

 Departure to the airport (3 hours from Canopy Lodge)

-Please note that the itinerary for this Panama jungle tour may change without prior notice due to weather, alterations in habitat or other conditions.
+Please note that the itinerary for this Panama Introduction to Biodiversity Tour may change without prior notice due to weather, alterations in habitat or other conditions.

 The Canopy Tower is located in impressive rainforest atop Semaphore Hill within Soberanía National Park, 35 miles north of Panamá City in the Republic of Panamá right in the center of the New World— and just 2½ hours from Miami!
 It’s one of best locations for birding lodges in Panama.

 El Valle de Antón In Coclé Province, home to both the Canopy Lodge and the Canopy Adventure, is an enchanting mountain valley town much cooler than the tropical lowlands.
 Surrounded by scenic misty mountains traversed by creeks, its true charm is revealed by its unhurried pace and its peaceful residents.
 Located just two hours from Panama City, El Valle is the perfect resting place for someone trying to escape traffic jams, office buildings, pollution and the pressures of everyday city life.